shanelindsay/shanelindsay.github.io/research-students.md

 ## Yumeng Lyu

 Yumeng is studying verbal fluency, psychometric structure and cognitive processes in language production, supported by a China Scholarship Council scholarship.
-Kate Stone is co-supervisor.
+Dr Kate Stone is co-supervisor.

 Yumeng's work examines what verbal fluency tasks measure beyond the total number of words produced: the test-retest reliability of different measures, how they cluster into underlying components, and how they relate to other cognitive abilities.

 ## Caitlin Swan

 Caitlin's PhD examines AI-assisted quantitative analysis, trust and responsibility in higher education, supported by a White Rose DTP studentship.
+Dr Anastasia Gouseti and Professor Kevin Burden are co-supervisors.

 The research considers how different levels of AI autonomy affect students' judgement when working with statistics, and what support helps students check analyses and retain responsibility for their work.

 ## Ruihao Zhou

 Ruihao's PhD is supported by a White Rose DTP studentship.
-Kate Stone is co-supervisor.
+Dr Kate Stone is co-supervisor.

 The project examines bilingual language control in high-pressure public service contexts, focusing on individual differences and the mechanisms that support language control.